UNIVERSITY DEGREE: SCIENTIFIC DATA MANAGEMENT

 5 modules for part 2

-The third part proposes to train to the opening of scientific data.
-It consists in learning how to share, publish, but also store and archive data in a secure way so that they can eventually be reused and/or valorized.
+The third part focuses on training in open science data.
+It involves learning how to share and publish data, but also how to store and archive it securely so that it can potentially be reused and/or exploited.

 4 modules for part 3